NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 4. A more general question about the subjects and the experiment, when test participants were written as "typically developing", does that mean developing normally (with no condition) or had a slightly developed form of the disease?

 5. The order we think the EEG full_xxx.mat files are in is in the attached Excel file.
-Are we right about which file number corresponds with which paradgim, and is that true for each patient, and is there a reason the tests were run in that order?
+Are we right about which file number corresponds with which paradigm, and is that true for each patient, and is there a reason the tests were run in that order?

 Thank you so much for taking the time to help us with our project.
 Hope to hear from you soon!
 -Team Orange Panda